COVID-19: Frequently Asked Questions

 Is there a vaccine for COVID-19?

-Currently there are no vaccines available to prevent COVID-19 infections.
+Yes.
+There are three vaccines available to prevent COVID-19 infections.
+Click

 What are the dangers of COVID-19?